LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/AdvancedFeatures/scroll-behavior-configuration.md

 ### Move to foreground from background

-`lp_scroll_when_foreground` configures the scroll behavior when bring conversation screen to foreground from background.
+`lp_scroll_when_foreground` configures the scroll behavior when bringing the conversation screen to the foreground from the background.

 Available options: **Bottom, LastPosition(Default), FirstUnreadMessage**